-- Cut the orchid pieces according to the pattern using a cutting machine, scissors or x-acto blade.
+- Cut the orchid pieces according to the pattern using a cutting machine, scissors or craft knife.

 - For the center piece of the orchid, dab on color with a yellow marker along the edges and center for a spotty look.